 Make this exquisite recipe for an appetizer, it is a decadent treat and will be remembered fondly by everyone who partakes of it for a long time!
 Just a few ingredients (although pricey) are quick and easy to prepare for this creamy, buttery hors d'oeuvres!
+A suitable starter to a succulent Roasted Duck, or Roasted Goose dinner.

 A bonus recipe included, Foie Gras With Boletus Edulis!